ZJHuabc/ZJHuabc/README.md

 - 👋 Hi, I’m Jiahua (佳华).
-- 👀 I’m interested in using reflected Global Navigation Satellite System signals (GNSS-R) to monitor permafrost areas and inland water bodies.
+- 👀 I’m interested in using reflected Global Navigation Satellite System signals (GNSS-R) to monitor changes in permafrost areas and inland water bodies.
-- 📫 Reach me by jiahua.zhang@colorado.edu
+- 📫 Reach me by jiahua.soop@gmail.com

 <!---
 ZJHuabc/ZJHuabc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.